The cp

 cp -R foo-folder bar-folder

-The -R choice stands for “recursive,” and it’s used to replicate directories and their contents, together with subdirectories.
+choice stands for “recursive,” and it’s used to replicate directories and their contents, together with subdirectories.

-Right here’s what the command cp -R foo-folder bar-folder does:
+Right here’s what the command cp -R foo-folder bar-folder

-• cp: Invokes the replica command.
+: Invokes the replica command.-R

-• bar-folder: The vacation spot listing the place you need to replicate the supply listing.
+: The vacation spot listing the place you need to replicate the supply listing.

 Instance

-Let’s say you will have a listing referred to as foo-folder with the next construction:
+Let’s say you will have a listing referred to as foo-folder

-And you need to replicate this complete listing into some other listing referred to as bar-folder.
+And you need to replicate this complete listing into some other listing referred to as bar-folder

 You may run the command: